XYZ Car (dot) Club

 “It’ll do 800 miles, no problem.”

-Years of experience equip the Master Mechanic with a unique and highly tuned set of troubleshooting techniques, “Sometimes you steal a bolt from one spot, use it somewhere else.
-You don’t need all twelve on a 12-bolt to keep rolling.”
+Years of experience equip the Master Mechanic with a tuned troubleshooting toolkit: sometimes you steal a bolt from one spot to use somewhere else.
+(Note: not for lug nuts — ALNATT: All Lug Nuts All The Time.)

 Father and son